 For the series-lovers out there, Kristin is a sitcom writer.
 Remember in HIMYM when Robin went to Argentina and came back with Enrique Iglesias?
 Can you guess who wrote it?

 I could have recommended pretty much anything from Bill Bryson, because you can’t go wrong with any of his books, but I chose A Walk in the Woods because I found it particularly inspiring.
-He was well into his forties when he decided to hike the Appalachian trail -the 2.200 miles (3.500 km) long path that goes from Georgia to Maine.
+He was well into his forties when he decided to hike the Appalachian trail -the 2.200 miles (3.500 km) long path that goes from Georgia to Maine in the United States.
 He takes his not experienced (nor fit, but witty) friend with him, giving us an entertaining tale, accompanied with some lesson about the history of the trail, its flora and fauna, and the strength of the human spirit.

 If the great outdoors are not your thing, you can go for his journey through the Old Continent in Neither Here nor There: Travels in Europe, or his account on the history of the entire universe in A Short History of Nearly Everything.
 He was awarded an honorary Officer of the Order of the British Empire (one of the highest honors in the UK) for his contribution to literature.
 So it’s not just me recommending him!

 For all of you who are wondering if the grass is greener on the other side, Steven Primrose-Smith has the answer.
 He biked through 22,000 miles (35.400 km) trying to see all the capitals in Europe (even though he has a weird way to count them).
 He experiences first-hand how people, food, roads and bureaucracy work around the continent, telling us all about it with a colorful and sarcastic sense of humor.
 His trip is hard and fun at the same time, like most things in life.
 There’s a lot to learn about oneself reading about his journey.